Latest updates

 Investigations and findings

-In October 2018, Defence completed investigations into per- and poly-fluoroalkyl substances (PFAS) contamination on and around RAAF Base Williamtown.
-PFAS contamination from RAAF Base Williamtown is a significant issue for the local community.
-Defence is working with the New South Wales (NSW) Government to manage, remediate and monitor PFAS contamination in this area.
+In October 2018, Defence completed investigations into per- and poly- fluoroalkyl substances (PFAS) contamination on and around RAAF Base Williamtown.
+Defence recognises that PFAS contamination from RAAF Base Williamtown is a significant issue for the local community.
+Defence is working with with other Commonwealth agencies and the New South Wales (NSW) Government to manage, remediate and monitor PFAS contamination in the area.

 Human Health Risk Assessment